What new physics can we extract from inflation using the ACT DR6 and DESI DR2 Observations?

-\item It is possible to further contain the value of the reheating temperature once the scale of inflation is fixed through the tensor-to-scalar ratio $r$ using the new ACT and DESI DR2 data.
-This is possible using the help of the following equation:
+\item It is also possible to further constrain the reheating temperature once the scale of inflation is fixed through the tensor-to-scalar ratio $r$ using the new ACT and DESI DR2 data.
+This can be estimated using the following expression:

 Here $g_{\star}$ represents the number of relativistic degrees of freedom, which depends on the details of particle physics and high-energy physics.
-In terms of finding out new physics, we can able to provide exact information about the reheating temperature for the various models of inflation studied in this paper, then we can further comment on the details of the underlying microphysics associated with this equilibrium temperature for early universe physics.
+In terms of finding out new physics, we can provide benchmark information about the reheating temperature for the various models of inflation studied in this paper, then we can further comment on aspects of the underlying microphysics associated with this equilibrium temperature for early universe physics.

-\item For the primordial power spectrum for the scalar modes, it is a very common practice to take the following parametrization:
+\item For the primordial power spectrum for the scalar modes, it is common to adopt the following parametrization:

-where $\Delta^2_{\zeta}(k_{\rm cmb})$ represents the dimensionless scalar power spectrum, $n_s$ is the spectral tilt, $\alpha_s$ and $\beta_s$ are the running and running of the running of spectral tilt, defined by the following expressions:
+where $\Delta^2_{\zeta}(k_{\rm cmb})$ represents the dimensionless scalar power spectrum, $n_s$ is the spectral tilt, $\alpha_s$ and $\beta_s$ are the running and running of the running of the spectral tilt, defined by the following expressions:

 With the help of new ACT and DESI DR2 data, one can immediately constrain the value of the spectral tilt $n_s$ at the CMB scale.
 However, with our analysis, we try to provide estimates of the quantities $\alpha_s$ and $\beta_s$ for various models of inflation in the presence of non-minimal coupling, which we believe will provide significant information in terms of finding new physics.
 In this paper, we have explored this issue in detail.